Shopify CSV Import Duplicate Products: Root Causes

 - If a row's Handle does not match any existing product, Shopify creates a new product

-For an initial import this is correct behaviour.
+For an initial CSV import this is correct behaviour.
 For re-imports from the same supplier (price updates, stock refreshes, new products added to an existing catalogue), it is a significant problem if the Handle values have drifted between the original import and the update.

 Four Reasons Handle Values Stop Matching